The Code provides mechanisms for parties to a franchise agreement to try and resolve disputes in a timely and cost effective manner.

 Franchisors must develop an internal procedure for handling complaints.
 This procedure must be set out in the franchise agreement and meet certain minimum standards set by the Code.

 The Code also provides a procedure for resolving disputes.
 If a dispute arises, either party may initiate the complaint handling procedure under the Code, or under the franchise agreement.

 The Code requires you to first try to resolve your dispute with the other party by writing to them outlining:

 - what action will settle the dispute.

-If the parties can’t agree on an outcome within three weeks, either party may refer the matter to mediation, which involves an informal negotiation between the parties facilitated by an independent third party.
+If you can’t agree on an outcome within three weeks, either party may refer the matter to mediation, which involves an informal negotiation between the parties facilitated by an independent third party.

 Mediation is not always successful or appropriate for parties to a dispute.
 For example, mediation may not be appropriate if you require urgent relief.
 If you are unsure whether to proceed with mediation, consult your legal adviser.

-The Office of the Franchising Mediation Adviser (OFMA) is the appointed Mediation Adviser under the Code.
+The OFMA is the appointed Mediation Adviser under the Code.
 OFMA can assist in the resolution of franchising disputes by referring the parties to trained mediators with commercial experience located across Australia.

 Visit the OFMA website or call 1800 472 375 (free call within Australia).